GatherSpot/prd/template/10-timeline.md

 **Milestone 4** Initial Rollout and Feature Iterations for PMF

-- Rollout app to alpha testers
+- Rollout app to alpha testers.
-- Polish product and deliver it
+- Polish product and deliver it.

 | Sprint/Week Number | Objective         | Outcomes                         |